 It wasn't.
 But I persisted for 5 years and learned how to produce as well as honed my directing skills.
 By then I needed to give up acting in favour of paying rent and bills so began working in education ("If you can't do, teach").
 Teaching eventually consumed my time and whilst I found aspects of the job fulfilling, I desperately missed engaging with the industry and had always liked the idea of reviewing theatre, so in 2013 I applied first to Remote Goat, then everything theatre.
 For nearly two years, I reviewed for these sites whilst teaching full time in order to keep abreast with contemporary theatre.

-In less than a year, my readership has jumped as have the press invitations.
-I'm now a member of Theatre Bloggers and syndicated on My Theatre Mates.
+In less than a year, my readership jumped as did the press invitations.
+I'm a member of Theatre Bloggers and syndicated on My Theatre Mates.
 Almost all of my spare time is spent at the theatre or writing reviews and I regularly have to turn down invitations.
 I write my reviews on my days off, on lunch breaks, and in the time between work and seeing a show, completely for free.
+I have guest writers who are offered the shows I can't in order to review more shows.
 But this is unsustainable, particularly in the current economic climate.
 By contributing towards The Play's the Thing UK, you will:

-- support emerging theatre companies by responding to their work and publicising it through reviews
+- support emerging theatre companies by enabling me to responding to their work and publicising it through reviews

 - expand coverage to fringe festivals and productions outside of London